Man released from death row after wrongful conviction speaks at UA

-Anthony Ray Hinton felt happy to tell his story of a wrongful conviction that lead him to spend three decades on death row.
+Anthony Ray Hinton felt happy to tell his story of a wrongful conviction that led him to spend three decades on death row.

 If not for the work of others to help set him free, he wouldn't be alive to tell it.